Accelergy-Project/accelergy-timeloop-infrastructure/README.md

       % cd accelergy-timeloop-infrastructure
       % export DOCKER_EXE=<name of docker program, e.g., docker>
       % make pull
+      % # Build two images for both amd64 and arm64
       % make build [BUILD_FLAGS="<Docker build flags, e.g., --no-cache>"]
+      % # If you want to build for specific architecture
+      % # make "build-amd64 or build-arm64"
 ```

 Push the image to docker hub